Watchtower-WTW/Watchtower-API-Documentation/README.md

-# CRYPTOWATCHTOWER.IO API Description
+# CRYPTOWATCHTOWER.IO API Guides

-## Basic flow
+## Introduction

-You can use our API to detect scam / rug pulls with token name or address.
+Cryptowatchtower API provides Scam / Rug Pull scanning features for 3rd party platforms.

+It includes the following functional end points:

+- Individual token scanning

+- Get all risky tokens list (blacklist of tokens)

-For authentication, ```x-api-key``` should be added into http request headers, with the value we provide.
+For authentication, ```x-api-key``` should be added into every http request headers, with the value we provide.

 If ```x-api-key``` is not present or expired, then it will return 406 Error.